circadianmentalhealth/circadian-data-standards/README-Templates/3- Studied Subject - Animal/1- General Template -Fly.md

 # README template - Essential (Core) Metadata Elements
 > Without these 7 pieces of information, it will be hard for anyone to locate and re-use your data.
+> You can refer to the "Extended metadata" template (below), where you add more detailed information.

 ## General information section
-> You can refer to the Extended metadata (below), where you add more detailed information.

 ### Title
 > A descriptive name given to the dataset.

-### Creator
+### Author(s)/Contributor(s)
 > List of dataset creators and contributors and their respective emails.
 > Use `FirstName LastName` format.
 Each contributor name should be in a separate line which starts with `-`.
 > See the example entry bellow: